mvanvleet/pyridonate-ch-bond-activation/README.md

 name.
 Thus, for example, HZPtMeH.gjf would correspond to the oxidative addition complex between methane and a protonated pyridonate platinum complex.

-For convenience, file names for compounds explicitly in the main text are given in the table below.
+For convenience, file names for compounds explicitly discussed in the main text are given in the table below.

 | File (.gjf)  | Compound # | Comment     |